 Committed to arts advocacy, Ms. Choi has created numerous community music programs such as the University of Indianapolis Community Music Service Fellowship, which provides the school's music students and faculty to uniquely contribute their talents by performing free public concerts at local health care facilities.
 In 2016, she also served as the Indiana Arts Commission's Strategic Planning Committee Member.

 Born in South Korea, Ms. Choi spent her childhood both in Korea and in the U.S. Ms. Choi has been awarded prizes in several competitions including first prize in the Nena Wideman International Piano Competition, the Music Academy of the West Concerto Competition, and the Juilliard Concerto Competition.
 Ms. Choi was also a top prize winner in the ARTS competition sponsored by the National Foundation for Advancement in the Arts.
 Ms. Choi earned her bachelor´s and master´s degrees from The Juilliard School, where she studied with Jerome Lowenthal.
 She pursued additional studies with Jean-Claude Pennetier at Ecole Normale de Musique in Paris and with Bernd Goetzke at Hochschule fur Musik und Theater in Hannover, Germany.
 She completed her doctoral studies at Stony Brook University with Gilbert Kalish and Christina Dahl.
-Ms. Choi is currently on the piano faculty at the University of Indianapolis.
+Ms. Choi has previously taught piano at the University of Indianapolis.
+Starting in the fall of 2017, Ms. Choi has been appointed as an Assistant Professor of Piano at Missouri State University.